muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 Once bridge evidence begins to accumulate, one risk appears immediately:

-- some readers underread it and assume the atlas is still AI-only
+- some readers underread it and assume the Atlas is still AI-only
-- some readers overread it and assume the atlas has already become a full civilization ontology
+- some readers overread it and assume the Atlas has already become a full civilization ontology

 Both are errors.